The heat asymptotics on filtered manifolds: Non-commutative residue

-\begin{proof} We fix adapted exponential coordinates and consider the corresponding asymptotic expansion of the kernel $k_z$ along the diagonal as in Lemma~\ref{L:hf}\itemref{L:hf:c}, see \eqref{E:hf:asymhat}.
-Using Fourier inversion formula, we may write
+\begin{proof}[Proof of Proposition~\ref{prop:meromorphic}] To begin with, let $\Re(z)>(n+d)/r$.
+We fix adapted exponential coordinates and consider the corresponding asymptotic expansion of the kernel $k_z$ along the diagonal as in Lemma~\ref{L:hf}\itemref{L:hf:c}, see \eqref{E:hf:asymhat}.
+Using Fourier inversion formula, see \eqref{E:fourier.inv}, we may write